sultop/alx-zero_day/README.md

-my first readme in 0x03-git
+my first readme in this repo